shakilmith/documentaion/Java/JPA/jpa-baiscs.md

 mysql>
 ```
-Here, person the table name.
+Here, person is the table name.
 And p_id, first_name, last_name, age is the column name of person table.
 Also, p_id is the primary of this database table.

 -----